intellifi-nl/push-doc/mqtt_topics.md

 Events are send when something changes in the spot resources, and when events are received on the spot.

-* request-complete: Full HTTP post request has been
+* request-complete/`spot-serial-number`: Full HTTP post request has been
-* connect: Spot just came online and connected to the brain.
+* connect/`spot-serial-number`: Spot just came online and connected to the brain.
-* disconnect: Spot went offline and does not have an active connection with the brain anymore.
+* disconnect/`spot-serial-number`: Spot went offline and does not have an active connection with the brain anymore.

 The spot protocol events are directly transmitted on the message bus.
 Both the JSON as the PB protocol have their place in this definition.
 This will allow us to have a transistion period between the protocols.
 Please don't rely on these messages.
 They are retransmitted on their webAPI resourec as well.
 We may change these low level protocols without furher notice!
-* json/`spot-resource`/`spot-action`
+* json/`spot-serial-number`/`spot-resource`/`spot-action`
-* json-to/`spot-resource`/`spot-action`
+* json-to/`spot-serial-number`/`spot-resource`/`spot-action`
-* pb: Direct binary messages as send in the new format.
+* pb/`spot-serial-number`: Direct binary messages as send in the new format.
 No JSON!
 The length specifier is not included.
-That already part of a MQTT message.
-* pb-to: You also need to supply a valid encoded pb message.
+* pb-to/`spot-serial-number`: You also need to supply a valid encoded pb message.

 Presences
 ---------